 [see: Agricultural Statistics Service Crop Progress and Condition | U. of M. Southwest Research & Outreach Center (Lamberton) | U. of M. Southern Research & Outreach Center (Waseca)]

-- The potential for wildfires is currently rated by DNR Forestry as Low across Minnesota.
+- The potential for wildfires is currently rated by DNR Forestry as Low across northern, central and southeast Minnesota and High across southwest and south central Minnesota.

 [see: Fire Danger Rating Map]